-Step 1: Keep the default WPS Status as Enabled and click the Add device button in Figure 4-2, then the following screen will appear.
+Step 1: Keep the default WPS Status as Enabled and click the Add device button, then the following screen will appear.

 Add A New Device

 Enter the new device's PIN.

 PIN:

 Press the button of the new device in two minutes.

 Back Connect